 It is basically a feed of videos that might interest you.

-At some point in time, TikTok creators started to use the hashtags #foryourpage and #fyp in their video descriptions.
-The idea being that these hashtags would explicitly tell the TikTok algorithm to push their videos onto people’s “For You” page.
+At some point in time, TikTok creators started to use the hashtags #foryourpage and #fyp in their video captions.
+In their mind, these hashtags would explicitly tell the TikTok algorithm to push their videos onto people’s “For You” pages.